ninetyfivejae/SwiftStudy/Week3.md

 - 그래서 prepareForReuse 메소드에 cell 속성들을 재설정해주면 된다

-  - If a `UITableViewCell` object is reusable, this method is invoked just before the object is returned from the `UITableView` method [`dequeueReusableCell(withIdentifier:)`](https://developer.apple.com/documentation/uikit/uitableview/1614891-dequeuereusablecell).
+  - If a `UITableViewCell` object is reusable, prepareForReuse method is invoked just before the object is returned from the `UITableView` method [`dequeueReusableCell(withIdentifier:)`](https://developer.apple.com/documentation/uikit/uitableview/1614891-dequeuereusablecell).
   - For performance reasons, you should only reset attributes of the cell that are not related to content, for example, alpha, editing, and selection state.
   - The table view's delegate in [`tableView(_:cellForRowAt:)`](https://developer.apple.com/documentation/uikit/uitableviewdatasource/1614861-tableview) should *always* reset all content when reusing a cell.
 If the cell object does not have an associated reuse identifier, this method is not called.
 If you override this method, you must be sure to invoke the superclass implementation.